github/gh-valet/README.md

 This repository provides functionality that extends the [GitHub CLI](https://cli.github.com/) to migrate pipelines to GitHub Actions using Valet.

-> Valet is in a private preview and customers must be onboarded prior to using the Valet Issue Ops workflow.
+> Valet is in a private preview and customers must be onboarded prior to using this CLI extension.
 Please reach out to GitHub Sales to enquire about getting into the private preview.

 ## Supported platforms

-Valet current supports migrating pipelines to GitHub Actions from the following platforms:
+Valet currently supports migrating pipelines to GitHub Actions from the following platforms:

 - Azure DevOps
 - Jenkins